 7. EDs should have a policy for patients under the relevant policing and mental health legislation - including section 297 (Scotland), section 130 (Northern Ireland) or section 136 (England and Wales) to ensure safety, dignity, and timely management.
 F Mental Health Toolkit - RCEM 2022 8.
-An appropriate room should be available for the assessment and assistance of people with mental health needs within the ED.
+EDs should have an appropriate room available for the assessment and assistance of people with mental health needs.
 These should meet the standards of the Psychiatric Liaison Accreditation Network (PLAN).
 F Psychiatric Liaison Accreditation Network (PLAN) Quality Standards for Liaison Psychiatry Services - RCPSYCH 2020 9 .
 An appropriate programme should be in place to train ED nurses, health care assistants, and doctors in mental health and mental capacity issues.
 F